dmbarbour/awelon/prolog/README.md

 This project does not *depend* on prolog.

-Rather, prolog was used to find a few functions.
+Rather, prolog was used to search for many of the blockless functions, and was part of the decision process that led to `rot3` becoming a primitive.

-And to determine that 'rot3' should be a primitive.
+Todo next: use Prolog to help construct recursive block combinators.